 Need to bring something to a backyard bash when all you want is mad crazy gratitude and an empty dish to take home?
 This blueberry crumble with a crumbly oatmeal cookie topping is your answer.

-Making roasted potatoes on the grill magically means you can indulge your craving for roasted potatoes during sweltering summer without heating up the entire kitchen.
+Now you can indulge your craving for roast potatoes when it's sweltering outside without heating up the entire kitchen.
 You're welcome.

 One of our most requested recipes.
 Easy, elegant, and pretty much foolproof.
 Sorta impressive for something that you toss together in less than 15 minutes, wouldn't you agree?